RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 hidden: false
 ---

-This guide takes you through the creation of a write-behind and read-through pipeline.
+This guide takes you through the creation of a write-behind and read-through pipelines.

 > Note: Write Behind & Read-Through are currently in Preview.